samfolo/autodep/README.md

 ## Requirements

-This extension can only be used in projects which use a build system.
+Autodep can only be used in projects which use a build system.
 The extension is currently optimised for use with [Please](https://please.build).

-The extension currently only handles Node files at the moment, and will only listen out for `.ts`, `.js`, `.tsx`, `.jsx` and `.scss` files.
-It can be used in multi-language full-stack projects, however.
+Autodep currently only handles Node files at the moment, and will only listen out for `.ts`, `.js`, `.tsx`, `.jsx` and `.scss` files, however it can still be used in multi-language, full-stack projects.

 ## Configuration

-Autodep allows a high level of customisation, allowing a user to fine tune its behaviour and increase resilience against even the most esoteric cases one might find in a large, language-agnostic, build-system-dependent repository.
+Autodep allows a high level of customisation, allowing a user to fine-tune its behaviour and achieve resilience against even the most esoteric cases one might find in a large, language-agnostic, build-system-dependent project.

 A configuration file can be inserted anywhere within the project, so long as it exists within the specified root directory.
 It is recommended to place the main configuration file at the root of the directory.
 Subsequent files with tighter scope can be added further down the file tree, then linked via an `extends` field, similar to a `tsconfig.json` file.
+Extension configuration files will overwrite all clashing parent keys with their new values, except `manage.rules`, which will be concatenated into a (unique) superset of managed rule names.

 To create a configuration file, just create an `.autodep.yaml` file.
 The configuration is strongly typed, and a helpful error will be shown within VSCode if configuration has been written incorrectly.
 Fields are not allowed to be empty, but no fields are mandatory, so feel free to remove them entirely if they are not useful.